ertis-research/grafana-panel-unity/README.md

-# Digital Twins plugin for Grafana
+# Unity plugin for Grafana

 This plugin allows the rendering of Unity WebGL builds in a Grafana panel, which can be placed on any dashboard.
 Furthermore, the panel allows two-way interaction between the Grafana dashboard and the Unity 3D build.
 It has been designed specifically to support [our digital twin platform](https://github.com/ertis-research/digital-twins-platform), but can be used in other scenarios.